zorino/kaamer/docs/README.md

 kAAmer is a GO package that provides the tools to produce and query a kmerized protein database.

-It speeds up protein and translated nucleotide searches by a magnitude while lacking the sensitivity of alignment search when it comes to find distant homology.
+It can speed up protein and translated nucleotide searches by a magnitude in alignment-free mode and it also supports an alignment mode with a runtime comparable to the most efficient and accurate aligners.

-It is based on LSM-tree key-value (KV) stores which provides efficient write workloads to build / index a kaamer database.
+kAAmer is based on LSM-tree key-value (KV) stores which provides efficient write workloads to build / index a kAAmer database.

 The kAAmer KV engine [badger](https://github.com/dgraph-io/badger) is also optimized for SSD and database files are memory mapped for fast kmer lookup.

-See the [Getting Started](./installation.md) section to start using kaamer.
+See the [Getting Started](installation.md) section to start using kAAmer.